slavques/dietology_bot/README.md

 Timestamps are displayed in Moscow time (UTC+3) even if the server uses a different timezone.
 Files rotate at Moscow midnight (21:00 UTC), and the three most recent days are kept.
 Token usage for each OpenAI request is logged under the `tokens` category, showing input, output and total token counts.
-Queries to Google Programmable Search and parsed macros are logged under the `google` category.
+Lookups on fatsecret.ru and parsed macros are logged under the `google` category.

 ### Custom prompts